 Did Randy Travis write his own songs?

-What happened to Randy Travis’s singing career?
+What happened to Randy Travis’s voice and career?